dustinspecker/generator-ng-poly/README.md

 ```

 ### Route
 Adds a new route and generates a controller and view.
 The name provided is used as state name.
-Yeoman will then ask for the module to add the route to and the URL for the route (default is the state name provided).
+Yeoman will then ask for the module to add the route to, the URL for the route, and the templateUrl.
 It will also generate an e2e test and a Page Object model for the new route.

 Example:
 ```